 All Toyota Tacoma models come jam-packed with the latest features and equipment.
 Even the base model is well-equipped and has advanced safety features.

-As we discussed in the towing and hauling section, you can gain maximum capability with almost any Tacoma model.
+As I discussed in the towing and hauling section, you can gain maximum capability with almost any Tacoma model.
 It’s all based on how you equip the truck.

 4. Off-Road Travel

-There’s also a TRD Off-Road truck.
-This model includes an off-road suspension, Bilstein shocks and a locking rear differential.
+There’s also the TRD Off-Road truck.
+This model includes an off-road suspension, Bilstein shocks, and a locking rear differential.
 If you equip it with the manual transmission, it also includes active traction control.
 On the other hand, the automatic transmission with four-wheel drive comes with multi-terrain select and crawl control.